Easy Flaky Keto Biscuits

 biscuit dough

-The psyllium husk in this recipe serves two purposes.
+I use psyllium husk in this recipe for two reasons.

 biscuits and gravy on a plate